 In the future, Jordan hopes to get a degree in business and own her very own day spa.
 “Follow your dreams and be as creative as possible and the rest will come.
 It happened for me,” she said with youthful enthusiasm.

-Once working for Heidi’s African Hair Braiding Salon, Philie decided to change careers and began working at a bank — a decision that did not allow her talents to shine through.
+Once working for Heidi’s African Hair Braiding Salon, Philip decided to change careers and began working at a bank — a decision that did not allow her talents to shine through.

 “There wasn’t enough versatility or money for a single mother of two.
 I enjoy doing hair and the personal satisfaction it gives.”

-In the future, Philie would like to get into clothes design while still styling hair.
+In the future, Philip would like to get into clothes design while still styling hair.

-At 13 years old, Tymecia McAffee starting braiding family members hair.
+At 13 years old, Tymecia McAffee started braiding family member’s hair.
 Where did she learn her techniques from?
 Why, YouTube of course.
-This self-taught stylist graduated from Lakewood High School in 2011, and graduated from Aveda Institute earlier this year.
+This self-taught stylist graduated from Lakewood High School in 2011 and graduated from Aveda Institute earlier this year.

 She loves doing sew-in braids and up-dos.
 Still just a baby, McAffee plans to become a force to be reckoned with in the beauty industry.
 Not only is she a hairstylist, she does makeup and designs clothes.
-In the future she would like to become a traveling hairstylist doing fashion show and magazines shoots.
+In the future, she would like to become a traveling hairstylist doing fashion shows and magazine shoots.